Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Related Work

 \section{Related Work}

 Given the significance of non-stabiliser effects in quantum computing, it is no surprise that understanding their properties and effects has been considered in numerous contexts.
-In \citeyear{Gottesman1997}, \citeauthor{Gottesman1997} presented the \emph{stabiliser formalism} in his PhD thesis, laying the foundations of quantum error correction protocols.
+In \cite{Gottesman1997}, Gottesman presented the \emph{stabiliser formalism} in his PhD thesis, laying the foundations of quantum error correction protocols.
 This formalism already covers many quantum specific phenomena like GHZ entanglement.
 The seminal Gottesman-Knill theorem~\cite{Gottesman1998}, presented shortly after, showed a quantum-classical separation by stating that every stabiliser circuit can be efficiently simulated by a classical computer.
 A stabiliser circuit is restricted to using gates from the Clifford group.
-An interesting conflict arises as stabiliser circuits are able to harness some quantum effects, yet an efficient simulate requires that the separation of classical and quantum complexity lies somewhere behind the obvious first line drawn between classical and non-classical physics.
-Colloquially speaking: There seams to be a threshold of non-classical effects needed to achieve non- classical speed-ups.
-For Clifford circuits, universality can be recovered by a magic state injection process~\cite{Bravyi2005}: \emph{Magic} states are provided on an ancilla register, letting them interfere with the Clifford part of the circuit.
-These magic states are non-STAB states.
-This turns STAB states into resources that are consumed by the magic injection procedure.
-Consequently, in the key to reaching a quantum advantage must be affected by magic state consumption.
+An interesting conflict arises as even stabiliser circuits are able to harness some quantum effects, yet they can be efficiently simulated.
+This means the threshold to achieve quantum speedups must be somewhere behind the obvious first line drawn between classical and non-classical physics.
+For Clifford circuits, universality can be recovered by aninjection process~\cite{Bravyi2005} where \emph{magic} states---non-stabiliser ancillas---serve as consumable resources restoring universality by interfering with the Clifford part of the circuit.
+Consequently, reaching a quantum advantage must be affected by magic state consumption.
 This motivated the the recent development of a resource theory for non-stabiliserness~\cite{Chitambar2019}, producing a diverse set of non-stabiliserness measures including stabiliser rank~\cite{Bravyi2016}, stabiliser fidelity~\cite{Bravyi2019}, or stabiliser nullity~\cite{beverland2020lower}.
 Following up on these results, more abstract characterisations of measures like non-stabiliser monotones have been defined~\cite{Haug2023}.
-The most relevant for our work are stabiliser \renyi entropies ($\sre$)~\cite{Leone2022} as introduced by \citeauthor* {Leone2022}.
-Stabiliser \renyi entropies are also known to be monotones for non- stabiliserness resource theory \cite{Leone2024}.
-While most measures of non-stabiliserness are hard to compute, $\sre$ is can be efficiently determined for matrix product states~\cite{Oliviero2022matrixprod}.
+The most relevant for our work are stabiliser \renyi entropies ($\sre$) as introduced in \cite{Leone2022}.
+Stabiliser \renyi entropies are also known to be monotones for non-stabiliserness resource theory \cite{Leone2024}.
+While most measures of non-stabiliserness are hard to compute, $\sre$ can be efficiently determined for low entanglement systes can be represented as matrix product states~\cite{Oliviero2022matrixprod}.
 Further, $\sre$s can also be determined empirically through measurements~\cite{Oliviero2022}.